finesse-fingers/azuread-oauth-controller-demo/README.md

 # azuread-oauth-controller-demo
-A demonostration of using AzureAd app registrations to get (client side) and authenticate the token (server side).
+A demonostration of using AzureAd app registrations to get a token (client side) and authenticate the token (server side).

 # Requirements
 1. Create two new App registrations via Azure Portal.
 Call one server and the other consumer.